top of page

 Eligible Services:

-• Mental Health Supports – Psychotherapy, counselling, trauma informed care, CBT
+• Mental Health Supports such as counselling, psychotherapy, CBT or trauma informed care

-• Camps – Day or overnight camps offering neurodivergent programming and one to one support
+• Day or overnight camps offering neurodivergent focussed programming

 How It Works: